ItsFadinG/ItsFadinG.github.io/_posts/2021-06-25-Active-Directory-Authentication.md

 ## **NTLM Authentication**

-when Kerberos authentication is not possible, Windows will fall back to NTLM authentication.
+When Kerberos authentication is not possible, Windows will fall back to NTLM authentication.
 This can even happen between machines that are members of the same domain, but when all necessary conditions to use Kerberos are not in place.
 For example, Kerberos works with so-called service names.
 If we don't have a name, Kerberos cannot be used.
 This is the case when we access a share on a file server by using the IP address of the server instead of its server name.
 NTLM authentication is a two-party authentication: the client and the server.
 It takes three steps:

 ![Untitled](/assets/AD-Auth/ntlm.png)